IliaRaxat/IliaRaxat/README.md

 ## 🚀 About Me

-I build modern, fast and scalable web-applications using the latest JavaScript ecosystem.
+I build modern, fast and scalable web applications using the latest JavaScript ecosystem.
 Focused on clean architecture, performance and polished UI/UX.

 I work with both **Frontend** (React, Next.js, Redux Toolkit) and **Backend**